 1⁄2 cup loosely packed fresh Italian flat-leaf parsley leaves, chopped

-1. Soak the beans and barley in a large bowl of water at room temperature for 8 hours or up to 12 hours (that is, overnight).
+1. If using dry beans, soak the beans and barley in a large bowl of water at room temperature for 8 hours or up to 12 hours (that is, overnight).
+NOTE if using pre-cooked beans, skip this step.

-2. Drain in a colander set in the sink and rinse well.
+2. Drain the soaked beans and barley in a colander set in the sink and rinse well.

-4. Add the broth, potatoes, onion, celery, carrot, garlic, basil, sage, rosemary, and bay leaf.
+4. Add the broth, potatoes, onion, celery (or seed), carrot, garlic, basil, sage, rosemary, and bay leaf.

 5. Set over high heat and bring to boil, stirring occasionally.

-7. Discard the rosemary sprig and bay leaf; stir in the parsley, oil, salt, and pepper before serving.
+7. Discard the bay leaf and stir in the parsley, oil, salt, and pepper before serving.

 No comments: